Sheree Whitfield On Drama With Kim Zolciak: Kenya Moore Feuding With Kim?

 A photo posted by Shereé Whitfield (@shereewhitfield) on

 “[It’s like], ‘Why are we mad?’
 Like that was something that happened, what eight years ago?
 Why are we still mad?”
-Sheree Whitfield points out in regards to the wig pull that happened on one of the first seasons of The Real Housewives of Atlanta, adding, “It’s just dumb.”
+Sheree Whitfield pointed out in regard to the wig pull that happened on one of the first seasons of The Real Housewives of Atlanta, adding, “It’s just dumb.”

-But just because Whitfield has settled the drama with Kim doesn’t mean she wants to remove all drama from her life.
+But just because Whitfield has settled the drama with Kim; it doesn’t mean she wants to remove all drama from her life.
 As it turns out, Sheree has enjoyed the drama between Phaedra Parks and Kandi Burruss, and she enjoyed the drama when Porsha Williams showed up to Kenya Moore’s housewarming party without an invitation.
 These days, Whitfield prefers to keep her distance and watch the drama from the sidelines.

 “I’m usually a part of the drama or fighting when I was on before,” Sheree Whitfield explains about her own role on The Real Housewives of Atlanta, adding, “I was either fighting with Kim or I was fighting with NeNe, so to be able to sit back and kind of, I want to say that I’m kind of facilitating something for these girls — like a conversation that needs to be had.
 They’re talking about each other behind each others’ backs and I’m kind of the voice of truth.
 So instead of being messy — some people say it’s messy — I think it’s just holding them accountable for their words.
 ‘You guys, get together, talk about it.
 We don’t all need to be there, but you guys need to have this conversation.'”